-Once you have the Drupal Media module set up and are using it to manage your images or other media, you may find it strange that you can't edit the media fields in place.
+Once you have the Drupal Media module set up and are using it to manage your images or other media, you may find it strange that you can't edit the media fields in place; useful to edit alts or add titles.
 Never fair, that is where the Media Library Edit button comes in.

 What is Media Library Edit Module?

 The Media Library Edit module adds a nice button to the media field that opens a modal that gives you the ability to edit the media.
 You can edit any of the values that are associated with the media such as alt and title and other settings that are part of the media entity.

 Note that when you edit any values for the media field it will update the values everywhere the media asset is used.